Last Updated on December 16, 2024 by Laila Oliveira

 Carnaval Tuesday, or Terça-feira Gorda, is recognized as a national holiday and stands as the main day of the annual festivities across Portugal.
 This day is celebrated with unique traditions, such as the Caretos de Podence Carnival Party, which has gained UNESCO recognition for its cultural significance.

-The celebrations are not just confined to one day but extend across various cities, each with its distinct customs like the Queima do Entrudo, a symbolic burning ceremony that marks the pre-lent season.
+The celebrations are not just confined to one day but extend across various cities, each with its distinct customs, like the Queima do Entrudo, a symbolic burning ceremony that marks the pre-lent season.
 We’ll delve deeper into how these celebrations vary in different Portuguese cities shortly; keep reading!

 Last up we have Ash Wednesday, or Quarta-feira de Cinzas.
 Ash Wednesday marks the end of the Carnival celebrations and the start of Lent.
 With this, the beginning of a 40-day fasting period begins, and some people partake in different traditional practices.